informatics-isi-edu/iobox/sql2bag/README.md

-The `mssql2bb` utility goes here.
-It connects to MS SQL, executes SQL selects, and makes a Beanbag package.
+The `sql2bag` utility goes here.
+It connects to a Relational DataBase Server, executes SQL selects, and makes a Beanbag package.

 ## Installation